malramsay64/phd-thesis/03_Dynamics/results.md

 we don't have an accurate determination of the melting point, instead using our best approximation, the details of which are discussed in \ref{sec:crystal_melting}
-and presented in @tab:melting_points.
+and presented in @tbl:melting_points.

  Pressure   Melting Point
 ---------  --------------
      1.00            0.36
     13.50            1.35

-Table: The melting points of the trimer molecule for different pressures.
+Table: The melting points of the trimer molecule for different pressures. {#tbl:melting_points}
-{#tab:melting_points}

 ## Comparison with other systems